AbdulAmirK/Nutritional_Showdown/README.md

 ## Deliverables
-- Complete and clean notebook(s) containing the code, analysis, and visualizations.
+- Complete and clean notebook(s) containing the code, analysis, and visualizations
-- An SQL query file
+- Database: The exported .sql file with SQL Queries
+- Entity relationship diagram (ERD)
+- Python files
+- Jupyter notebook containing the report in full with visualizations
 - A README file with a thorough project documentation.
-- A slide deck for the project presentation.
+- A slide deck for the project presentation

 ## Contributors